LazyAGI/LazyLLM/docs/en/Best Practice/prompt.md

 #### Prompt Generation Process Analysis

-Taking the example of a document question and answer task using ``AlpacaPrompter`` from :ref:`bestpractice.prompt.trial`, let's go through the prompt generation process in detail.
+Taking the example of a document question and answer task using ``AlpacaPrompter`` from :[trial](#defining-and-using-a-prompter), let's go through the prompt generation process in detail.

 1. ``AlpacaPrompter`` combines the ``instruction`` (and ``extra_keys``, if any) provided during the construction of the ``prompter`` with the ``InstructionTemplate``.
 The ``instruction`` is set as:
 ```python